-Your Golden Retriever will require plenty of good exercises.
+Your Golden Retriever will require plenty of good exercise.
 This can come in the form of a hearty romp in the backyard at least once per day with the kids.
-They also love to play fetch and go for a good walk or run.
+They also love to play fetch and go on a good walk or run.
 With plenty of chances to burn off energy, a Golden Retriever will easily adjust and adapt to almost any type of lifestyle.

 Golden Retrievers love to please and a very responsive to training.

 Leash training is especially important to accomplish while your Golden Retriever is young and small enough for you to lead and control without too much physical strain.
 As mentioned above, Golden Retrievers get large and strong, which can make leash training much more difficult and tricky.

 When preparing for leash training your Golden Retriever, first gather the supplies you will need.
 You will want a good quality leash that is about 6 feet in length and that is lightweight and durable.

 Your Golden Retriever will need to be properly fitted with a collar that is comfortable, yet also durable and sturdy.
 Last, but far from least in the eyes of your Golden Retriever, you will want to have some of their favorite treats on hand.
 These will serve as rewards and motivation during the training process.

 If during your training process, you find that your Golden Retriever develops a Houdini like ability to pull and slip out of their collar, consider a limited slip collar.